TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

 GATK has been providing a well known best practices document on BAM preprocessing, the latest best practices for GATK4 (https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165) does not perform anymore realignment around indels as opposed to best practices for GATK3 (https://software.broadinstitute.org/gatk/documentation/article?id=3238).
 This pipeline is based on both Picard and GATK.
 These best practices have been implemented a number of times, see for instance this implementation in Workflow Definition Language https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl.

-At TRON we have a number of implementations of the BAM preprocessing pipeline, each one of those varies depending on the context.
-For instance, the script to run mutect has this pipeline embedded, see /code/iCaM/scripts/mutect.sh.
-This is repeated in some other places.

 ## Objectives